Sam77Creative/pagination/readme.md

   });
 ```

-View /demo/demo.ts for a more complete example.
+View /demo/demo.ts for more examples.